MatProgrammerSM/EssentialLayers/EssentialLayers.AzureBlobs/Readme.md

-### To use the services provided:
+# Essential Layers
-You need to configure an extra code to be available like a dependency in your project.
+`EssentialLayers.AzureBlobs` is a complement to the package `EssentialLayers` to provide an extra layer to use Azure Blobs in an easy way.
 ```
 build.Services.UseAzureBlob();
 ```